 Downe House clearly offers a huge amount to pupils of all abilities, cultures and interests.
 It provides a broad and rounded education, focusing on the whole person, something I am hugely passionate about.
 I am impressed by the way in which pupils support and boost one another, celebrating successes, and the fact that the School has an environment that allows pupils to grow and flourish at their own pace.

 I look forward to getting to know you further in the Sixth Form.

-Head Senior, Lucy, shares her decision to stay at Downe House for Sixth Form, and the positive impact that her existing relationships and friendships have had on helping shape her future.
+Last year, our Head Senior, Lucy (DH 2022), shared her decision to stay at Downe House for Sixth Form, and the positive impact that her existing relationships and friendships had on helping shape her future.

 ‘Ultimately, what sets Downe House apart from other schools is not just the incredible education you receive but the strong friendships you build.
 Through living and working together every day, you soon make very close friends, who will stick by you through thick and thin, throughout your time at School but also throughout your life.
 I have seen this firsthand, not only from talking to the alumnae who come back to visit Downe House, but also my older sister, who is now 30, and her closest friends are still, without a doubt, all Downe House girls.

 Not only are we supported every step of the way and constantly encouraged to aim high, but encouraged to study subjects we enjoy, whether they be Arts, Humanities or Sciences.
 Recently, I have started the Downe House Oxbridge programme, which involves weekly meetings with a mentor and group tutorials to guide me through the Oxbridge process.’

 You can watch Lucy in a short video she made for us below, or find out more about Lucy’s Downe House journey, in this article.